Dorothy Una Ratcliffe: Life

+Ratcliffe

-In 1909, aged 22, Dorothy married Charles Frederick Ratcliffe at St Stephen’s Church, Kensington having met him on a family holiday in the Isle of Wight.
+In 1909, aged 22, Dorothy married Charles Frederick Ratcliffe at St Stephen's Church, Kensington having met him on a family holiday in the Isle of Wight.
 Charles was the nephew of the self-made wealthy tycoon Edward Allen Brotherton, later Lord Brotherton of Wakefield.
 Charles was heir to Brotherton, who was a widower with no children as he had lost his wife and baby in childbirth.
-The newly married couple moved into a home near to Brotherton’s own at Roundhay Hall (now Spire Hospital) in Leeds, West Yorkshire.
+The newly married couple moved into a home near to Brotherton's own at Roundhay Hall (now Spire Hospital) in Leeds, West Yorkshire.
 They would later live at Roundhay Hall themselves.